maialenz/WetPaws/TESTING.md

          method="GET"
        >
       ```
-    - by doing this the form redirects the user (after filling the required fields) into another page created in my workspace called feedback.html.
+    - by doing this the form redirects the user (not until all required fields are filled) into another page created in my workspace called feedback.html.
 Inside this page I created a thank you note and a button redirecting the user back to the home page.

-8. I notived that the h1 on every page got smaller when I finished testing the pages on all devices:
+8. H1 on every page got smaller when I finished testing the pages on all devices:

   - I noticed all the h1s on all the pages were much smaller than supposed to.
 This happened because I added media queries to suit smaller screen sizes.

-- Instead of having another media querie for screen min-width: 810px, I fixed this by changing the screen to max-widht.
+  - I fixed this by changing the media querie previously added from min-width: 810px to max-width: 810px.
 This allows the h1 to decrease on size when it reaches 810px or less and increase for bigger screens.

 ---